SamiPerttu/FsMap3/docs/UserGuide.md

 # FsMap3 Explorer User Guide

+** Table of Contents **

 [TOC]

 ## Introduction

 **FsMap3 Explorer** is a Windows GUI for creating and exploring *[procedural textures](http://en.wikipedia.org/wiki/Procedural_texture)*.
 Texture descriptions can be edited, loaded and saved, exported as images, randomized, mutated and evolved.
 This user guide helps you get started.

-At the time of this writing, **FsMap3** is considered to be in alpha, which means that things are still changing rapidly.
+At the time of this writing **FsMap3** is considered to be in alpha, which means that things are still changing rapidly.
 Backward compatibility of saved textures is not guaranteed until we move to beta.

+### What Can You Do With It?

+* Create repeating backgrounds, wallpapers and abstract art.
+* Create textures for games that can be stored in procedural form and unpacked during installation.
+Procedural descriptions typically fit within 1 kB, promising ridiculous compression ratios.
+* Create *ad hoc* graphics for your .NET program that are inserted directly as source code and unpacked when needed.

 ## What Are Procedural Textures?